flamedfury/flamedfury.com/src/posts/2023/2023-17-a-year-in-beer.md

 Untappd don't provide any easy way to get your data out so I jacked this straight from their website.
 It took a bit of hacking but here it is.

 Don't look under the hood, it's a mess of jacked code from a React app.

+RSS viewers you will have to click through to the [web version[/posts/my-year-in-beer-2023/] to see the breakdown.

 {% css %}
 hr {